 Mongolia Country Report

-The MPP government is focused on providing a stable tax and regulatory environment that facilitates foreign investment.
 Industrial action is tightly regulated and industrial unrest is rare.
-The regulatory environment can be cumbersome and corruption among all ranks of government is widespread.
+The regulatory environment can be cumbersome, and corruption among all ranks of government is widespread.
 Irregularities at foreign mining concessions and corruption within the ruling party (MPP) are likely to receive heightened scrutiny under the administration of President Khaltmaagiin Battulga, who was elected to office on a platform of resource nationalism.

-Mongolia has a number of small extreme nationalist groups that occasionally assault Chinese nationals, but these are not considered terrorist groups by state agencies.
-Otherwise, there are no domestic terrorist organisations in Mongolia, and significant terrorist attacks are unlikely.
-Government buildings around Chinggis Kahan square in Ulaanbaatar are vulnerable to lone-actor attacks by disgruntled individuals.
-However, attacks on commercial assets outside Ulaanbaatar, including major mines, or infrastructure links with Russia and China, are very unlikely.
+Mongolia has a number of small extreme nationalist groups that occasionally assault Chinese nationals.
+There are no domestic terrorist organisations, and significant terrorist attacks are unlikely.
+Government buildings around Chinggis Kahan square in Ulaanbaatar are vulnerable to lone-actor attacks by individuals.
+However, attacks on commercial assets outside Ulaanbaatar, including major mines, or infrastructure links with China and Russia, are very unlikely.

 Landlocked between Russia and China, Mongolia maintains good relations with both neighbours.
-Accordingly, the risk of interstate war with either country is low.
-In particular, the current Mongolian People's Party (MPP) government is working closely with the governments of China and Russia to better integrate Mongolia's transportation network with those of its neighbours as part of a trilateral Economic Corridor plan.
-Mongolia has a small military that is increasingly oriented towards supporting global peacekeeping operations and anti-terrorism operations.
+Accordingly, the risk of war with either country is low.
+The government is working closely with the governments of China and Russia to better integrate Mongolia's transportation network with those of its neighbours as part of a trilateral Economic Corridor plan.
+President Battulga has also sought to maintain bilateral ties with both sides, despite having run on an anti-China platform.
+Mongolia has a small military that is increasingly oriented towards supporting global peacekeeping and anti-terrorism operations.
 It conducts regular exercises with China, India, Russia, and the US through its “Exercise Khaan Quest” joint military exercises.

 Vaccinations required to enter the country